Probability-Entropy Calibration: An Elastic Indicator for Adaptive Fine-tuning: Methodology: Bridging the Gap via Rank-Based Discretization

 where $f(x)$ is a \textit{\textit{monotonically decreasing }}\textbf{transformation function} and $g(x)$ is a \textit{\textit{monotonically increasing}} \textbf{scaling function}.
 In our proposed framework, we specifically instantiate these functions as

 The choice of $f$ follows a logarithmic decay strategy common in ranking metrics~\cite{jarvelin2017ir}, and $g$ normalizes the neutral case to $\mathcal{I}_t=1$ when $R_t=\mathbb{E}[R_t]$.
 We emphasize that the key signal is the \emph{relative discrepancy} between $R_t$ and $\mathbb{E}[R_t]$; the particular $(f,g)$ is chosen for stability and a closed form, not claimed optimal.
+Alternative monotone choices lead to broadly stable results (App.~\ref{app:monotone_choices}), suggesting that the main gain comes from the rank-based probability--entropy calibration principle rather than a specific handcrafted transformation pair.

 Fig.~\ref{fig:relative_rank_3d} (left) visualizes the behavior of the Relative Rank Indicator.
 As shown, $\mathcal{I}$ decreases with larger Rank $R$ (lower accuracy) but increases with larger Expected Rank $\mathbb{E}[R]$ (higher difficulty).
 This dynamic ensures that the model receives greater rewards for correct predictions in high-uncertainty contexts compared to simple scenarios, effectively balancing performance evaluation with task difficulty.
 Moreover, due to the logarithmic compression in $f(\cdot)$ and the exponential rescaling in $g(\cdot)$, $\mathcal{I}$ rapidly saturates around $1$ once both $R$ and $\mathbb{E}[R]$ become sufficiently large, yielding an approximately \emph{neutral regime} where differences in low-likelihood tokens are deemphasized due to the high uncertainty.